navaneethkumar61/rabinkarp/README.md

 # rabinkarp
 # Description
 Welcome to rabin karp algorithm!
 This algorithm is implemented in C, C++, and Python languages.
 You can access it in any one of those language.
+In this we are taking input from file i.e.,(used File handling).

 # Idea contributes
 1. Bug Fixes: Look for issues labeled "bug" or "defect" that describe problems in the code.
 Once you understand the issue, propose a fix by creating a pull request with your changes.